-Expect stout resistance; for the first time you will encounter a complete Allied army, with Soviet, British, and even American troops combining against you to defend this vital life-line.
-You will also find Lend Lease convoy and transport operations in progress, Generalfeldmarschall; destroying all of these must be a priority.
+Expect stout resistance, Herr Generalfeldmarschall; for the first time you will encounter a complete Allied army, with Soviet, British, and even American troops combining against you to defend this vital life-line.
+You may also find Lend-Lease convoy and transport operations in progress, Generalfeldmarschall; destroying all of these should be a priority.
 While attacking them will pose little tactical challenge in itself, their exceptional mobility may be a problem.

-A decisive success in Persia will not only starve the Russians of vital support but will create a back door to the Caucasus an opportunity to link to our forces in Russia.
+Generalfeldmarschall, a decisive success in Persia will not only starve the Russians of vital support but will create a back door to the Caucasus and an opportunity to link to our forces in Russia.
 The Arabian peninsula will also be exposed.

-No limit is yet in sight to your achievements!
+I see no limit to your achievements!
 Forward, and good luck!